-- Membrane projections: the initial kernel for this operation is hardcoded as a zero matrix with the middle column entries set to 1.
+- Membrane projections: enhances membrane-like structures of the image through directional filtering.
+The initial kernel for this operation is hardcoded as a zero matrix with the middle column entries set to 1.
 Multiple kernels are created by rotating the original kernel by 6 degrees up to a total rotation of 180 degrees, giving 30 kernels.
 Each kernel is convolved with the image and then the set of 30 images are Z-projected into a single image via 6 methods:

 - sum of the pixels in each image

 - mean of the pixels in each image